MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/includes/azd-quickstart.md

 ### Run Up Command

 The fastest way for you to get this application up and running on Azure is to use the `azd up` command.
 This single command will create and configure all necessary Azure resources - including access policies and roles for your account and service-to-service communication with Managed Identities.
-Because this will create all of the resources on Azure, it can take some time.
+Because the command will create all of the resources on Azure, it can take some time.

 The `azd up` command will: